Intel-bigdata/SSM/docs/s3-support.md

 ## Enable S3 support in HDFS（Optional）

 This is an optional step.
-We highly recommend enable this feature on HDFS for test and trouble shooting.
+We highly recommend enabling this feature on HDFS for test and trouble shooting.
 The hadoop version we use is 2.7.3.

 ### Solve HDFS S3 dependency